 Preheat the oven to 325 degrees F. This temperature is just a recommendation, so you can change it.
 The lower the temp, the longer it takes.
 I use a convection Breville Smart Oven.

 Rinse the salmon and pat dry.

-Brush 1 tablespoon of the organic ghee on the bottom of the baking dish.
+Brush some of the organic ghee on the bottom of the baking dish.